ajay340/Web-Database-Management/README.md

     <img src="/screenshots/screenshot1.png" />
 </p>

-This is a Web User Interface for viewing, adding, deleting, and editing data on your mySQL database created with Django.
+This is a web application for viewing, adding, deleting, and editing data on your mySQL database created with Django.

 ## Documentation